theartofcomputerprogramming/meetup/README.md

 We then return to *Volume 1, Fundamental Algorithms* where we find the Knuth elevator simulation problem in section 2.2.5 on doubly linked lists

-We've come across this data structure in past meetups on later sections of Volume 1.
+We've come across this data structure in past meetups on later sections of *Volume 1*.
 Here they're used in one of the longest programs in TAOCP - a simulation of the elevator in the Math building at Caltech.

 While the program is meant to be "the simplest set of rules that explain all the phenomena observed during several hours of experimentation by the author", Knuth has some doubts about its utility since "it may be simpler just to try using the elevator several times instead of writing a computer program"